JohnIrvine1433/ThemeMaster/README.md

 See the [ThemeMaster's page](https://johnirvine1433.github.io/ThemeMaster/) for more information and installation guide.

-No better support than ThemeMaster being used!
-If you have a GitHub account you can show it by starring the project.

 Feel free to suggest any enhancement and to report any issue directly through GitHub.
 Alternatively - and for any questions, comments or feedback - you can find me on the Retro Game Handhelds Discord’s server